 Vitamin C

-Vitamin C is a powerful antioxidant that can help protect the skin from free radical damage.
+Vitamin C (specifically in its stable forms such as l-ascorbic acid)is a powerful antioxidant that can help protect the skin from free radical damage.
 It also helps boost collagen production, leading to smoother, firmer skin.
 Vitamin C can be found in serums, eye creams, and moisturizers.
 When looking for a vitamin C product, it’s important to look for a stable form of vitamin C, such as ascorbic acid or tetrahexyldecyl ascorbate.

 Building an Anti-Aging Skin Care Routine